cuijiyao01/docker-k8s-training/Further Reading.md

 - The nitty gritty details about the networking in and behind Kubernetes are explained in the final *devX* talk we would like to point you to: [Insights into Kubernetes Networking](https://video.sap.com/media/t/1_8fawa5io/84675141)

+- More on networking?
+The [Life of a Packet](https://www.youtube.com/watch?v=0Omvgd7Hg1I) talk by Google's Michael Rubin at KubeCon EU '17 can be found [here on YouTube](https://www.youtube.com/watch?v=0Omvgd7Hg1I).

 - If you are more into reading - here is a very good [blog post](https://sookocheff.com/post/kubernetes/understanding-kubernetes-networking-model/) about networking in Kubernetes context.

 - The Kubernetes API reference can be found here: [Kubernetes API reference Documentation](https://kubernetes.io/docs/reference/).